MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/types-of-fields.md

 The names used for types depend on the designer used.
 [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) uses a convention that includes the way the data is formatted.
 The solution explorer type uses a name aligned with the database data type with a format modifier.

-Watch this video for a quick overview about column data types in Dataverse:
+Watch this video for a quick overview on how to create a column in Dataverse:
 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RWEC1G]

 The following table includes the corresponding `AttributeTypeDisplayName` API type.